annnnnnnnnnie/annnnnnnnnnie.github.io/_posts/2023-05-07-RISC-V-with-Hypervisor-Extension-on-Firesim-Rocket-Chip.markdown

 $ firesim runworkload
 ```

-`ssh` into the F1 instance and `screen -r fsim0`, we should be able to see the linux hypervisor booting, although significantly slower than on QEMU.
+`ssh` into the manager and then the F1 instance, and `screen -r fsim0`, we should be able to see the linux hypervisor booting, although significantly slower than on QEMU.
 Log in with user name `root` and run `sh run_guest.sh` to boot the guest linux.

 Lastly, when everything is finished, use `ctrl-d` to terminate linux guest, `poweroff` to terminate linux hypervisor and do not forget:
 ```